 41% of all websites are hacked through a security vulnerability on their hosting platform.

 So you have an “unlimited” web hosting plan and figure why not host all of my sites on a single server?
 In addition to being sloppy, this is one of the worst website security practices I’ve seen and is a common mistake that prioritizes convenience over security.

 Hosting many sites in the same location creates a very large attack surface.
-Not only can this result in all your websites being hacked at the same time, it also makes the cleanup process a great deal more time consuming, difficult, and expensive.
+Not only can this result in all your websites being hacked at the same time, but it also makes the cleanup process a great deal more time-consuming, difficult, and expensive.

 4. Sensible User Access